samskivert/pythagoras/README.md

 # Pythagoras

-Pythagoras is a collection of geometry classes, the implementations of which were adapted from the Apache Harmony project.
-The Pythagoras library aims to provide performant, portable geometry routines for projects that cannot make use of `java.awt.geom` (for example for use in GWT projects or Android projects).
+Pythagoras is a collection of geometry classes that aims to provide performant, portable geometry routines for projects that cannot make use of `java.awt.geom` (for example for use in GWT projects or Android projects).
+In addition to original work, it contains code adapted from the [Apache Harmony] project and the [Clyde] library.

 * [API documentation] is available.